‘Sports Illustrated’ Bombshell Kate Bock Shows Off Backside In Polka Dot Bikini

-Kate Bock flaunted her gorgeous backside in a skimpy polka dot bikini in a photo that was shared on Instagram page.
+Kate Bock flaunted her gorgeous backside in a skimpy polka dot bikini in a photo that was shared on her Instagram page.
 Over the past few weeks, the Sports Illustrated model has only shared a handful of bikini shots including one last week with her pup.
 Thankfully, she delighted fans with another bikini-clad post on her wildly popular account earlier today as well.

 In the beautiful new shot, the model struck a pose on the beach in front of a dark blue body of water.
 Her backside was facing the camera as her beautiful, long locks were waving ever so slightly in the wind.
-The Canadian beauty appeared to have some loose beach waves in her long mane as it hit just below her shoulders.
+The Canadian beauty appeared to have her long mane styled in loose beach waves as it hit just below her shoulders.
 She put her arms up toward her chest and appeared to be tugging at her bikini top.

 The model left little to the imagination, flaunting her gorgeous figure in a barely-there white bikini that had a black polka dot pattern all over it.
-The sexy suit barely covered her backside and showed off her pert derriere as well as her trim and tan legs.
-In the caption of the image the girlfriend of NBA star Kevin Love told her fans that she was enjoying a day at the beach in Australia, noting that she cannot wait until summertime and asked followers for travel recommendations.
+The sexy swimsuit barely covered her backside and showed off her pert derriere as well as her trim and tan legs.
+In the caption of the image, the girlfriend of NBA star Kevin Love told her fans that she was enjoying a day at the beach in Australia, noting that she cannot wait until summertime and asked followers for travel recommendations.

-Since the photo went live on her page, it’s earned Bock a ton of attention from her legion of fans with over 11,000 likes in addition to well over 90 comments and that number only continues to climb.
+Since the photo went live on her page, it’s earned Bock a ton of attention from her legion of fans with more than 11,000 likes in addition to well over 90 comments and that number only continues to climb.
 Some Instagrammers took to the update to rave over Bock’s fit figure while countless others shared a few ideas for her summer travels.
 A few more simply added heart, flame and heart-eye emoji.

 “HOLY BUNNNNSSS, YES IM HERE FOR ALL THE BODY SHOTS WOOOOOOO,” one fan raved, adding a series of heart-eye emoji.